about us

 If you are having trouble with your entry, please email courtneygbrain@gmail.com

-• If you decide to drop your course distance down to the Intro Ride from the LD or 50 mile ride after this drop deadline, you may do that after April 26, however, no refund of price difference will be issued.
+- If you decide to drop your course distance down to the LD or increase mileage to the 50 mile ride after this drop deadline, you may do that after April 20.

 getting there